 Overview of this information collection:

 (1) Type of Information Collection: Extension of an existing information collection.

-(2) Title of the Form/Collection: Genealogy Index Search Request and Genealogy Records Request.
+(2) Title of the Form/Collection: Historical Records Services Request.

 (3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Forms G-1041 and G-1041A.
 U.S. Citizenship and Immigration Services.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals and households.
-USCIS will use these forms will to facilitate an accurate and timely response to genealogy index search and records requests.
+These forms will be used by USCIS to facilitate an accurate and timely response to genealogy requests.